arrow-left

 Additional information about a point can be displayed as a pop-up when a point on the map is clicked.

 To add a pop-up to a point on the map, drag and drop data into the Points: Pop-ups field in the Visualization pane.
-Information included in the pop-up field should be shown when a user clicks on a point.
+Information included in the pop-up field will be shown when a user clicks on a point.

 Point pop-ups